Martijncvv/blockchain-developer-bootcamp-final-project/README.md

 ## Open CleanUp
-### An open ecosystem to incentivize individuals to clean the environment.
+### An open ecosystem to incentivize individuals to clean the environment

 ## Problem